There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 There are several daily flights to the Faroe Islands from Copenhagen (Denmark), and several weekly flights from Billund (Denmark), Reykjavík (Iceland) and Bergen (Norway) all year round.

-During the summer and at seasonal holidays there are direct connections to further destinations in Denmark, Scotland, Spain, Portugal and Greece.
+During the summer and at seasonal holidays there are direct connections to further destinations in Denmark, Scotland and Southern Europe.

 All Non Nordic citizens residing in the Faroe Islands and Nordic citizens staying for more than 6 months must register at their local municipality.